ZachariusSousa/Intrinsic/README.md

 ## Quick Start

-Run the environment with the included script:
+Run the environment with the included script from the repository root.
+The environment is registered automatically when ``gym_terraria`` is imported:

 ```bash
 python run_env.py